JuanUngredda/Daghstul/README.md

 - Implemented using **BoTorch’s Expected Improvement** acquisition function.
 - Evaluated on **analytical benchmark functions**.
 - Focuses on exploiting known promising regions while maintaining exploration.
+- The .csv follows the first format to save the results.

 ### 2. Knowledge Gradient (One-Shot KG)
 - Implemented using **BoTorch’s One-Shot Knowledge Gradient**.
 - Uses a **Quantile Sampler** with **7 quantiles**.
 - Aims to quantify the **expected value of information** from evaluating new points.
+- The .csv follows the second format to save the results.
+-
 ## 🔗 Repository

 Find the project here: